DAIAD/react-controls/README.md

     but the changed value instead.
  *  The `onSelect` callback (does not exist in `<select>`) is invoked regardless of if the selected value has changed.

+#### Methods - Select Dropdown

+A public method `getValue` is available and returns the current normalized value.
+Practically, this will only be needed in case the component instance is created in uncontrolled mode.

 #### Example - Select Dropdown: